Joystream/communications/blog/from-acropolis-to-rome/README.md

 The Plan
 --------

 The main aspect of the release process for participants to be aware of is our intention to "kill" the Acropolis chain this Friday (13th March).
-The snapshot for Acropolis will be taken at block number `4,718,300`.
+The snapshot for Acropolis was taken at block number `4,718,300`.

-We will then migrate all memberships from Acropolis over to Rome and each account will be given a small starting balance of `2000JOY`.
+We will migrate all memberships and forum posts (but not media content) from Acropolis over to Rome and each existing membership will be given a small starting balance of `2000JOY`.
 If everything goes according to plan, the new chain for Rome will be launched on Monday (16th March) at approximately midday.

 All `Validators` and `Storage Providers` will be booted and will need to get set up on the new chain once live.
 While the requirements for being a storage provider are unchanged, there will be some changes in the method for validating on the network.
 More information on how to validate on Rome will be available shortly.